How to Become a Dental Assistant in What Cheer Iowa

-- Setting and verifying appointments
+- Scheduling and confirming appointments

 - Preparing patients for teeth treatments and cleanings

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Handing instruments to dentists during procedures

 - Preparing X-ray machines and handling X-rays